Have kids? This infographic proves that your life is officially over

 All the yellow bars are things you’re doing less with kids.
 That includes simple pleasures like listening to music and making phone calls to friends.
 The sharpest drop is in the category of “relaxing, thinking,” which nosedives from an hour a day on average to around 30 minutes.

 So where does the time go?
 Cooking, grocery shopping, going to church—along with driving kids around and dropping them off (which are two separate categories for some reason).
-Somehow, our time spent working out goes up with kids.
+Somehow, our time spent working out goes up with kids, though not by much.
 That might be due to the fact that some parents use working out as a stress-relieving form of relaxation.
-(In fact, fitness can be a form of addiction that can lead to withdrawal symptoms similar to alcoholism, so perhaps many of us are incentivized to find the time to work out just to feel normal.)

 All in all, it’s a depressing visualization for those of us with kids.
-But it’s not necessarily worth worrying about.
-No, having kids isn’t a one-way ticket to happy town.
 Research is beginning to show that being a parent might make you happier, but it has also found time and time again that empty nesters report being happier than they were with kids at home.
 And while men report increased happiness with fatherhood, women report a decrease—possibly because they still tend to carry more family responsibilities.
-But to parents who are concerned about their day-to-day happiness, consider justifying the trials of parenthood with another metric: meaning.
-While I enjoy a mind-numbing Netflix binge as much as the next dad, there’s no greater pleasure than watching my kids take their first steps, say their first words, realize their first passions, and taste their first (second, third, and fourth) cookie.
-Having children made me appreciate the everyday miracle of life.
-Plus, I’m a sucker for poop jokes.
+I would’ve liked to see this data broken out by gender.
+One imagines the differences between how women spend their time before kids and after kids is even more pronounced than what we see here.